 The Exorcist, The Exorcist II: The Heretic

-The Catholic idea of the devil is rooted in a purely Freudian subconscious wherein he acts as a catch-all basket of repressed desires and speech, possessing Regan for no other reason apparently than to curse like a rabid sailor, even using 'cunt' as a verb!
-Regan is also subjected to several cruel medical procedures (including two brutal spinal taps) as science becomes a nouveau inquisition, torturing the 'truth' out of her as if science's own unconscious is itself possessed, with the idea of slowly torturing what it cannot understand, until the devil falls in line with the parameters of mental illness as they know it.
-Just as the toes of schizophrenia are mutilated to fit the shoe of Satanic possession in the Middle Ages, so Satanic possession is mutilated to fit the shoe of schizophrenia in our modern age.
-Like angels, Pazuzu knows your sins before you do, and calls them and you by name and for that must be destroyed, or assimilated.
-We never learn where he goes once his new host Father Merrill is killed.
+The hardcore Christian or Catholic idea of the devil is rooted in a purely Freudian subconscious wherein he acts as a catch-all basket of repressed desires and speech, possessing Regan for no other reason apparently than to curse like a rabid sailor, even using 'cunt' as a verb!
+Regan is also subjected to several cruel medical procedures (including two brutal spinal taps) as science becomes a nouveau inquisition, torturing the 'truth' out of her as if science's own unconscious is itself possessed, until the devil falls in line with the parameters of mental illness as they know it.
+Just as the toes of schizophrenia were mutilated to fit the shoe of Satanic possession in the Middle Ages, so Satanic possession is mutilated to fit the shoe of schizophrenia today.
+Like the angels, Pazuzu knows your sins before you do, and calls them and you by name and for that must be destroyed, or assimilated.
+We never learn where he goes once his new host Father Karras is killed.
 Perhaps he goes back into the ether, awaiting his sequels.
 Perhaps he was never there at all.
 You can't kill a sitcom by smashing the TV.

 This is a great overview of movie devils!